6 Tips for Parents of Teens in Intensive Outpatient Programs

 Mindfulness and meditation can help reduce stress and anxiety in your daily life.
 This can be in the form of mindful thinking in a dark, quiet room, or you can use a guided meditation app.
 You can take a few minutes to meditate during your workday, when you wake up in the morning, or during your downtime.

 To effectively manage your stress, you’ll need to recognize your triggers.
 Some common stress triggers include financial problems, working long hours, relationships, and life changes.
 If you need help identifying your triggers or managing your stress, consider reaching out to a counselor.

 Parenting teens can be challenging, and it can be incredibly difficult for parents to involve themselves in their teen’s IOP in an appropriate way.
 At Charlie Health, we work with our clients and their family members to understand their specific mental health concerns and establish an individualized treatment plan.
 As our clients progress throughout treatment, we continue to modify their treatment plans to better personalize their care compared to other telehealth options.

-Upon completion of the IOP program, our clients can continue working with their primary therapist for individual therapy sessions.
 Our team is here to support you every step of the way—from starting treatment to developing a personalized aftercare program—to support a successful and sustainable recovery for your teen.
+Get started now.